Changissnz/selfinterest/README.md

 essence of matters and axioms of natural law, and both of these bodies are seldom directly pertinent to the generated phenomena partly responsible by human beings.
-A certain line of thinking goes, to free the cause is to change the effect, and these changes could be insulting to the expectations of the high-level dependent on what is underlying as rigid design for the high-level freedom of movement.
-Of course, there are plenty of examples of scientists and philosophers that were not low-level in the socio-economic context, and their categorization as being low-level is for the clarity of attributing occupation to hierarchicized field for phenomena.
+A certain line of thinking goes, to free the cause is to change the effect, and these changes could be insulting to the expectations of the high-level dependent on what is underlying, the rigid design for freedom of movement by the high-level.
+Of course, there are plenty of examples of scientists and philosophers that were not low-level in the socio-economic context, but their categorization of low-level is for the clarity of attributing occupation to hierarchicized field for phenomena.
 The objective of direct perception of phenomena and structures inclines attention to effect before cause; the primary government branches, for example, of judicial (fear), legislative (reason), and executive (force) are not mere metaphysical bodies.